 The final list of seemingly well-priced options should be analyzed based on chatbot’s comparative ROI values.
 So, you might want to compare their individual functionalities with the corresponding pricing schedules to get an idea of the relative cost index.

-The final goal here is to prioritize on value as opposed to cost savings.
+The final goal here is to prioritize value as opposed to cost savings.
 And that means settling for a robust chatbot solution with a wide array of positive reviews, at a fairly reasonable cost- based on its corresponding functionalities and your budget.

 These are simple chatbots that are structured to provide your audience with straightforward information without extensive analysis.